pushkart2/lj-hud/README.md

 end)
 ```

-# Find qb-smallresources / client / seatbelt.lua and replace with this
+# Find qb-smallresources / client / seatbelt.lua find this part and replace with this snippet
 ```
 -- Functions